andrewheiss/Between-rock-and-hard-place/README.md

 ---

-> Andrew Heiss and Judith G. Kelley, “Between a Rock and a Hard Place: International NGOs and the Dual Pressures of Donors and Host Governments,” *Journal of Politics*, forthcoming.
+> Andrew Heiss and Judith G. Kelley.
+2017.
+“Between a Rock and a Hard Place: International NGOs and the Dual Pressures of Donors and Host Governments,” *Journal of Politics* 79, no. 2 (April). doi:[10.1086/691218](https://dx.doi.org/10.1086/691218)

 ---